-During the first quarter, we maintained our capital ratios within our current target range of 10 to 11 percent and returned \$1.6 billion of capital to our shareholders in the form of share repurchases and common stock dividends.
-We also increased our quarterly common stock dividend by 17 percent.
+During the second quarter, we maintained our capital ratios within our current target range of 10 to 11 percent and returned \$2.3 billion of capital to our shareholders in the form of share repurchases and common stock dividends.
 We plan to continue to return to shareholders the excess capital we generate while managing our CET1 capital ratio within our target range and supporting balance sheet growth.
 Our robust capital, funding and liquidity positions provide us with significant flexibility to maintain a strong balance sheet.